freshstart-aus/freshstart-wa/content/services/Services.md

 * [Support Groups](/services/support)
 {{% /summary %}}

-Sometimes abstinence alone isn’t enough to overcome addiction.
-That’s why Fresh Start Recovery Programme offers medical and allied health treatments for addiction.
+Sometimes abstinence alone isn’t enough to overcome drug addiction.
+That’s why Fresh Start Recovery Programme offers a range of medical and allied health treatments for addiction.

+Fresh Start offers the following list of services designed to assist in the treatment of drug addiction.